-If you are one of those people who do precisely nothing after a job interview other than wait for the recruiter’s decision, then you certainly aren’t alone.
-In fact, much to the dismay and disgust of employers, the vast majority of interviewees fail to follow up.
+If you are one of those people who do precisely nothing after a job interview in Singapore other than wait for the recruiter’s decision, then you certainly aren’t alone.
+In fact, much to the dismay and disgust of employers, the vast majority of interviewees do absolutely no job interview follow up.
 Not only is this perceived as being downright ill-mannered though, but job seekers deprive themselves of some incredibly valuable opportunities by not doing so.

 - Re-emphasizing how and why you are the perfect fit for the role

 - Filling any gaps that you might have left during the interview itself and/or

 - Correcting any blunders that you might have made

 Even with the best will in the world, when recruiters sit down to interview what might be dozens of candidates, they all start to become a bit of a blur.
 Of course, interviewers do take notes during interviews so that they can assess each of the candidates fairly, but unless someone comes across really strongly or something is said that makes them stick in the interviewer’s mind, it can be hard to tell them apart after the event.